dakusui/jcunit/src/site/markdown/TIPS.md

 A test case is passed as a tuple, you need to use 'get' method of it to retrieve the value (level) of it.

 "a", "b", or "c" are the names of the fields annotated with '@FactorField'.
 JCUnit accesses them using 'reflection' techniques of Java.
-JCUnit avoids using tuples for which check method of the specified constraint manager returns 'false'.
+JCUnit avoids using tuples for which check method of the specified topLevelConstraint manager returns 'false'.

 ## Tip 5: Writing test cases for error handling (negative tests)
 That being said, handling errors appropriately is another concern.
 A program must complain of invalid parameters in an appropriate way.
 And this characteristic is another aspect of software under test to be tested.

-You can do it by overriding 'getViolations' method of a constraint manager and switching the verification procedures based on a test's 'sub-identifier'.
+You can do it by overriding 'getViolations' method of a topLevelConstraint manager and switching the verification procedures based on a test's 'sub-identifier'.

-First, by overriding method, return test cases that explicitly violate the constraint represented by the constraint manager class itself.
+First, by overriding method, return test cases that explicitly violate the topLevelConstraint represented by the topLevelConstraint manager class itself.

 ```java